alipirani88/snpkit/docs/source/input.md

 Input
 =====

-Input is a directory(-readsdir) containing SE/PE reads and a config file where all the configuration settings for the pipeline are set.
+Input for the pipeline is a directory(-readsdir) containing SE/PE reads and a config file where all the configuration settings for the pipeline are set.
 This config file settings will be used universally on all samples available in readsdir.
 An example [config](https://github.com/alipirani88/variant_calling_pipeline/blob/master/config) file with default parameters are included in the pipeline folder.
 You can customize this config file and provide it with the -config argument.

 Detailed information in section [Customizing Config file](#customizing-config-file)